voder-ai/create-fastify-ts/README.md

 npm install
 ```

-The generated `package.json` includes a working `dev` script that starts the development server, while the `build` and `start` scripts remain placeholders that currently print TODO messages and exit with a non-zero status; real build and start workflows will be implemented in future stories/versions of this template.
+The generated `package.json` includes a working `dev` script that starts the development server from TypeScript sources, plus production-ready `build` and `start` scripts:

+- `npm run dev` runs the dev server with hot reload via `dev-server.mjs`
+- `npm run build` compiles TypeScript to JavaScript into a `dist/` directory and emits `.d.ts` files and sourcemaps
+- `npm start` runs the compiled Fastify server from `dist/src/index.js` without any watch or hot-reload behavior

 In the generated project, when `src/index.ts` is compiled and run, it starts a Fastify server that listens on port `3000` (or the value of the `PORT` environment variable if set) and serves a Hello World JSON response on `GET /`.